Senthuran100/Frontend-Testing/README.md

 # Frontend Testing with Cypress & React Testing Library.

-A Todo Application done in React using Typescript..
+A Todo Application done in React using Typescript.
+This is cloned from my exsisting [repo](https://github.com/Senthuran100/React-TypeScript) in github

 Used Cypress for End to End testing and component testing using React testing library.